BenjaminRCooper/stratobooster/site/content/_index.md

         developing the small space launch system for customers, who have already expressed interest in using this system.
     - ourStoryText: >+
-        With the reduced operating costs compared other providers or space launches, flexible launch locations and the effects of weather on balloons were small, resulting in a strong ground launch system.
-We aim
+        With the reduced operating costs compared with other providers of space launches, flexible launch locations and the effects of weather on balloons were small, resulting in a strong ground launch system, we aim
         to: